CE inspects food premises

 In addition, the second part of the regulation requires the closure of six categories of premises including amusement game centres, bathhouses, fitness centres, places of amusement, public entertainment venues such as cinemas, and “party rooms” for hire for holding social gatherings.

-Mrs Lam noted that the Government has also made a regulation to prohibit group gatherings of more than four people in public places effective from midnight today.
+Mrs Lam noted that the Government has also created a regulation to prohibit group gatherings of more than four people in public places effective from midnight today.

 She said the various new requirements will inevitably affect the public and related sectors, but in the face of the severe epidemic situation, it is necessary for the Government to adopt resolute and stringent measures.